 A court may make a stay order if it is desirable to do so, taking into account the interests of the persons who may be affected by the outcome of the proceedings.

-A stay order has effect for the period specified in the order or, if no period is specified, until the proceeding (decision) of the court, the Registrar or AAT, becomes final.
+A stay order has effect for the period specified in the order or, if no period is specified, until the proceeding (decision) of the court, the Registrar or ART, becomes final.

 A child support proceeding to which section 111C applies is the process from the time the relevant application is received until the proceeding is finalised.

-An objection decision is final if an application for AAT first review has not been made within the prescribed period.
-The prescribed period is 28 days for Australian residents and 90 days for residents of a reciprocating jurisdiction (CSRC Act section 90).
-An AAT first review decision is final if an appeal has not been made within the prescribed period.
+An objection decision is final if an application for ART review has not been made within the prescribed period.
+The prescribed period is 28 days for Australian residents and 90 days for residents of a reciprocating jurisdiction (other than an application for ART review of a care percentage decision) (CSRC Act section 90).
+An ART decision is final if an appeal has not been made within the prescribed period.
 A decision of a court is final if an appeal is not made within the time allowed for doing so by the relevant court.

 Last reviewed: